 Regional Assets

 When residents talk about what makes Tallahassee special, much of it is intangible.
 It’s the state capital, home to three major universities, and is a leading-edge, high-tech community pushing the envelope with world-class research, innovative start-ups, and a rapidly growing workforce.
-For years, the Tallahassee-Leon County Office of Economic Vitality has been our community’s keystone economic development organization, moving the needle for business growth in Tallahassee.
 Companies are choosing to invest here and families want to lay their roots here.

 LOCAL PARTNERSHIPS